History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 14th century parish church - and plenty of timber framed listed buildings

-During the 15th and 16th centuries the village became prosperous due to a burgeoning industry in dying and broadcloat weaving.
+During the 15th and 16th centuries the village became prosperous due to a burgeoning industry in dying and broadcloth weaving.
 The area around Duke Street and Chapel Street (just off the Market Place in the centre of the village) housed shearers, dyers, spinners, clothiers, and weavers.
-This area now boasts some wonderful timber framed buildings, and well repays a stroll about.
+This area now boasts some wonderful timber-framed buildings and well repays a stroll about.

 Address: Bildeston, East Anglia, Suffolk, England

 Location: At the junction of the B1115 and the B1076, 5 miles north of Hadleigh

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods:

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest